pacoispaco/paulcohen.se/content/blog/updating-firmware-in-the-om1-camera.md

  - photography
 ---

-I bought the excellent [OM Systems OM-1 camera](https://www.olympus-europa.com/site/en/c/cameras/om_d_system_cameras/om_d/om_1/index.html) in may 2022.
+I bought the excellent [OM System's OM-1 camera](https://www.olympus-europa.com/site/en/c/cameras/om_d_system_cameras/om_d/om_1/index.html) in may 2022.
 Since then there have been two firmware updates for the camera.
 There have been a few reports of people failing to update the firmware, resulting in a camera that won't even start, and which needs to be fixed by OM Systems support.
 So I was a bit apprehensive of doing it, but it went fine for me.
 This blog article describes how I did my firmware update, and should also be of interest to those OM1 owners who only use Linux.

 {{< figure src="/blog/updating-firmware-in-the-om1-camera/pauls-om1.jpg" >}}